jtheyer/GameSpeak1/README.md

 # GameSpeak1
-Website to help others connect.
+Website to help others connect. %n
 Primary goal: to provide aid for learning a foreign language.